lxgr-linux/scrap_engine/docs/DOCS.md

 ---

 ### scrap_engine.ObjectGroup
-More a metha class to arganize ```scrap_engine.Object```s and daughter objects to do certain actions with a group of those at once.
+More a meta class to organize ```scrap_engine.Object```s and daughter objects to do certain actions with a group of those at once.

 #### Method ```scrap_engine.ObjectGroup.__init__(self, obs)```
 Constructor.